If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Whether it’s William Shatner’s James T. Kirk, Patrick Stewart’s Jean-Luc Picard, Avery Brooks’ Benjamin Sisko, Kate Mulgrew's Kathryn Janeway or any of the subsequent commanders and captains of the many starships of Starfleet, generations of viewers have found themselves in good hands when it comes to navigating the outer limits of reality on a regular basis… and, these days, there are more opportunities than ever to transport into space for a trek of your own.

-While there are only two ongoing Star Trek series right now, there are even more on the way, and the return of the franchise to the big screen, with multiple movies in the works.
+While there is only one ongoing Star Trek series right now, there is another on the way.
 There’s so much happening, in fact, that it’s easy to lose track… which is why you should keep reading and find out what to expect from Star Trek across the next few years.
 (Spoilers: the final frontier is getting a lot bigger.)

 Upcoming Star Trek movies and TV show schedule